 Home credit provider Provident Personal Credit has been going through some serious problems recently, peaking in August when its share price dropped a huge 66% in one day!
 The significant crash in the share price of the business wiped around £1.7 billion off its stock market value.
 In June, the business had already made statements to the effect that it was struggling but the size of the crash in value was still fairly unexpected.
 So, what happened to Provident and is the operation salvageable?

 Who is Provident Personal Credit?

-It’s a doorstep lender.
+Provident is a doorstep lender.
 Home credit or doorstep loans are popular with consumers who aren’t keen to arrange finance entirely online or go into a bank to do it.
 Instead, doorstep lenders have teams of staff who visit borrowers at home, to deal with queries and to collect regular repayments on loans.
-It is one of many lenders who offers financing to customers who perhaps don’t have the perfect credit score and who might not be approved for a loan elsewhere.
+It is one of many lenders that offers finance to customers who perhaps don’t have the perfect credit score and who might not be approved for a loan elsewhere.

 What went wrong?

 Although there has been no definitive answer to this question yet, the problem at the heart of the share price drop is thought to be the change in the way that Provident collects its loans.
 Previously, the business worked on the basis of self-employed agents collecting the debts on behalf of the business.
 However, it recently looked to make a switch from using self-employed teams to creating a new employed workforce.
 Some say that not enough of the company’s workers wanted to convert to being employed.
 Others point to the introduction of new technology that was designed to make life easier but actually created chaos.
 Software recently introduced to the business has apparently been responsible for multiple errors in scheduling, sending employees to the wrong houses or on repeat visits.
 Whatever the causes, Provident’s collection rates dropped from 90% in 2016 to just 57% in 2017, causing a huge drop in value for the business.